Moomins07/100-days-of-code/log.md

 # 100 Days Of Code - Log

 Having completed a variety of exercises from various different courses over the last few months, I have decided to begin a JavaScript Udemy course from scratch and it is my goal to complete the course in it's entirety by the end of my 100days-of-code challenge.
 I believe that, by doing so, I will not only streamline my learning experience, but I will also set myself a clear goal/path that is realistic within the time frame that I have set.
 I am coding along with my lecturer, taking notes and completing ALL of the coding challenges presented to me in the course.
+You can find my notes and follow-along code here: https://github.com/Moomins07/udemy-course-notes.

 ### Day 1: January 30, 2022